mmertsock/eskergames/notes-city.markdown

   - cost calculations
   - caching for performance to reduce the amount of ui run loop calculations would be nice. calculate once per mouse movement at most. but also would need to invalidate when the game state changes if you keep the mouse still
-- feedback text shown after plopping a zone: render at fixed size so it's not tiny when zoomed out
 - supplemental hover text next to the focus rect (eg tool glyph + price)
 - Allow auto bulldoze of props when building stuff.
 Alter price based on bulldozing
 - helper alt-titles on the palette, eg for keyboard shortcuts
 - notAllowed and notAffordable click feedback rendering
 - feedback.immediate YAML stuff
 - implement Pointer.
 Panning and zooming map.
-- Plus/minus buttons to zoom map with mouse.
 - implement Query.
 First instance of a complex in-game modal dialog.
 Pause the game run loop and input controllers when modal is visible.
 - click-and-drag behavior to preview/commit a larger change (bulldozer, roads)
 - only destroy larger plots when clicking the center